karolflont/FastTrack/README.md

 First option is the PREFERRED one, as some of the functions of this module trigger a mass restart of managed hosts.
 Using these functions with FastTrack module installed on one of the managed hosts will result in this host being omitted from the automatic restart and you'll have to restart this host manually.

 To install the FastTrack module on your computer:
-- open an elevated PowerShell prompt (Run as administrator) (Can be PowerShell ISE as well)
+- open an elevated (Run as administrator) PowerShell ISE window (Can be a regular PowerShell prompt as well, but PowerShell ISE is preferred, as right after installation, you can easily pass to running FastTrack functions using the same PowerShell ISE window.)
 - change your working directory to the directory contatining FastTrack.INSTALL.ps1 file (Do NOT copy this file out of it's directory, as other files in this directory are important as well and have to be in the same directory as FastTrack.INSTALL.ps1 for proper installation)
+- (Optionally) If you've downloaded FastTrack from the Internet on the computer you're installing it, you may need to change the Execution Policy for running PowerShell scripts.
+You can do this for the current PowerShell session only, using 'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process -Force' cmdlet
 - run FastTrack.INSTALL.ps1 script

 WARNING: Installing FastTrack will add all hosts ("*") to the WSMan:\localhost\Client\TrustedHosts.
 If you already have some hosts defined as WSMan trusted hosts, these will be backed up and restored automatically when you run FastTrack uninstall script.

 To uninstall the FastTrack module on your computer run FastTrack.UNINSTALL.ps1 script from an elevated PowerShell prompt (Run as administrator).
+(Changing the Execution Policy for running PowerShell scripts may be again needed.)

 ---